0 Views

 "Don't worry now, Daddy will be back.", he said with hesitation.

 I didn't know.
 I couldn't.
-I just wanted Daddy to be there by me.
-I was really sleepy.
+I just wanted Daddy to be there next to me.
+I was sleepy.
 It felt like hours since he left.

-As both I and the stranger stood in our spot, we heard a loud animal roar, something like a moose or a bear.
-It really, really scared me.
+Suddenly, as we waited there in our spot, we heard a loud animal roar, something like a moose or a bear.
+My hair got up.

-Then the stranger stood up, came very close to me, and said.
+Then the stranger stood up and came very close to me.

-"Look hunny, looks like Daddy's not coming back.
-That loud sound we just heard, I bet that was a bear tearing him off.
-I cannot imagine that a man could survive an animal attack down this valley.
+"You see kid, looks like Daddy's not coming back.
+That loud noise we heard, I bet that was a bear tearing him off.
+I cannot imagine that a man could survive an animal attack over here.
 Now I owe that father of yours a lot.
 If he was not there at the right time, I would have died.
 The least I can offer is that you come with me.
 But I cannot carry you just like he did, do you understand me?".

-I nodded as I sat on the bag-made rug.
-The amount of fear I felt I will never forget
+I nodded as I sat on the rug made of my father's bag.
+I will never forget how afraid I felt at that moment.

-"No. Most probably he won't.", said the stranger.
+"No. Most probably not", said the stranger.
 "Do you want to come with me?"

 I shook my head no.